cdds-uiuc/climstat-era5/README.md

 ## Supported Datasets

 - **ERA5** reanalysis at 0.25° resolution (~28 km), accessed from the [Google Cloud ARCO-ERA5 Zarr store](https://cloud.google.com/storage/docs/public-datasets/era5)
-- **IFS** (ECMWF Integrated Forecasting System) via the [Open-Meteo ECMWF API](https://open-meteo.com/en/docs/ecmwf-api), used to fill the ~5-7 day gap between ERA5 availability and the present day
+- **IFS** (ECMWF Integrated Forecasting System) via the [Open-Meteo ECMWF API](https://open-meteo.com/en/docs/ecmwf-api), used to fill the ~5-7 day gap between ERA5 availability and the present day, and optionally extend into the future as a deterministic forecast

 ---